CJBok/SDV-Mods/CJBItemSpawner/README.md

 ![](screenshot.png)

-Compatible with Stardew Valley 1.3+ on Linux, Mac, and Windows.
-Translated into Chinese, English, French, German, Japanese, Korean, Portuguese, Russian, and Spanish.
+Compatible with Stardew Valley 1.4+ on Linux, Mac, and Windows.

 ## Install
 1. [Install the latest version of SMAPI](https://smapi.io/).